syagawa/cameyamasan/README.md

 ## specs

+* Camera
     * ESP32 camera with Wi-Fi and Bluetooth

+* Controller
     * Linux machine with Wi-Fi and Bluetooth
+    * python3

 ## usage